preetam-sharma85/Reg-Form-website/README.md

 https://preetam-sharma85.github.io/Reg-Form-website/
-click the above link to preview the website..
+click the link to preview the website..